2016 United States House of Representatives elections in Kentucky

 The 2016 United States House of Representatives elections in Kentucky were held on November 8, 2016, to elect the six U.S. representatives from the state of Kentucky, one from each of the state's six congressional districts.
 The elections coincided with the 2016 presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primaries were held on May 17.

+Overview

+By district

+Results of the 2018 United States House of Representatives elections in Kentucky by district: